Student Accessibility Services

 - Are all videos or films to be used in the class captioned?

-If not, the ODS can help, but it is the instructor’s responsibility to have audio / video captions, a complete transcription, or otherwise accessible version of all presented materials.
+If not, SAS Staff can help, but it is the instructor’s responsibility to have audio / video captions, a complete transcription, or otherwise accessible version of all presented materials.
 The ACC Library may be able to help you locate updated, accessible educational materials.

 Counsel: Understanding how academic accommodations apply to your course, Counsel if what you are doing is appropriate, Mediator when dealing with a difficult student (general information about ADA / 504 Compliance, ADA and Online Content, Video Accessibility and 508 Compliance)

 Classroom Assistance: Teaching resources and assistance for specific disabilities (Braille, ASL Interpreters, CART Services, recording devices, etc.), Alternate textbook formatting, 1:1 assistance for referred/identified students

 Best Practices: Universal Design for Learning (UDL), Online Accessibility, Classroom Management Techniques and General Practices for Identified Student Groups